abuiles/ember-101/hands-on.md

 If we recall in **/app/templates/friends/index.hbs** we never mention **model** and yet we got our friends listed with only adding **{{#each}}** and referencing the properties of the models.
-What is happening is that the template is in the context of the controller created automatically by Ember.
+What happens is that the template is in the context of the controller created automatically by Ember.
 Since the model hook returned an array, Ember creates an instance of an special controller called